johnmema/GreenVision/README.md

 }
 ```

-4. I then add a UILabel named “predictionLabel” and set a textbox in the bottom of the screen to show the prediction results.
+4. We then added a UILabel named “predictionLabel” and set textboxes in a new popup screen to show the prediction results and how to dispose of that type of waste.

 ```
 class ViewController: UIViewController, AVCaptureVideoDataOutputSampleBufferDelegate {